marekk3301/harry-potter/README.md

 # Recruitment task - frontend intership

-App written in VanillaJS and Sass
+App written in HTML and VanillaJS, styled in Sass

 Marek Kudła